arnt/mailmaint-smtputf8/draft-ietf-mailmaint-smtputf8-syntax.md

 # Acknowledgments

-The authors wish to thank John C. Klensin, [your name here, please] [oh wow, the ack section is already outdated]
+The authors wish to thank John C. Klensin, (your name here, please)

+(Wow, the ack section is already outdated)

 Dømi.fo and 例子.中国 are reserved by nic.fo and CNNIC for use in examples and documentation.